aldinash/arena-gt/README.md

 # arena-gt

+Finished parts:
-I completed all the exercises in the notebook 0.
+- prereqs: all the exercises
-I completed all the exercises above traingulation in the notebook 1.
+- ray tracing: all the exercises above traingulation
-I completed all the exercises above bonus parts (feature extraction and cnn from scratch)
+- CNNs: all the exercises above bonus parts (feature extraction and cnn from scratch)

 Notebooks can be found here or by the links below.